-- Students can take ENG 122 and an additional GT-CO3 course instead of ENG 121 and ENG 122. - Must be from two different categories (GT-AH1, GT-AH2, GT-AH3, GT-AH4) - If you plan to transfer to University of Colorado Denver, you must take these courses. - If you are intending to transfer to University of Colorado Denver, you must take this elective. - This course is 5 credit hours.
+- Students can take ENG 122 and an additional GT-CO3 course instead of ENG 121 and ENG 122. - 3 Must be from two different categories (GT-AH1, GT-AH2, GT-AH3, GT- - If you plan to transfer to University of Colorado Denver, you must take these courses. - If you are intending to transfer to University of Colorado Denver, you must take this elective.